 While we strongly recommend an Apple iPad for a tablet device, this is not mandatory.
-The reason that we recommend the iPad is that we have been working successfully with these over the past few years.
+We recommend the iPad because we have been working successfully with these over the past few years.
 Additionally, we find that the apps available on the Apple store in education are a little better than other options.
 We also find the iPad to be the most user-friendly device for our students.
 However, if you have a different type of tablet device (e.g. Samsung Galaxy) and it fits the minimum specifications they may bring this device.